quixio/quix-docs/docs/apis/query-api/raw-data.md

     -d '{"numericParameters":[{"parameterName":"Speed"}]}'
 ```

-If you just had a single parameter value in the catalogue, the response from the above call might look something like this:
+If you just had a single parameter value in the stored data, the response from the above call might look something like this:

 ```json
 {